anon-blue/anon.blue/README.txt

 ack up.
 "Just remember that I owe you a beating."
 She grinned evilly and I made a hasty exit before she decided to make good on it.
 Things
                                                                      ddOKAY THEN
-I dind't know this thingS ME : MY LINE  DON'T DISTURB ME I'M BUDYBUSY
-                                                     i goof all the yime but too
- bad, it's not a problem, we're hoomans why are you wiping the good movie?
+I dind't know this thing what is ist for ?
+Oh we cannot erase, great I can't mak e any mistake.
+I gfkljnfls                           i goof all the yime but too bad, it's not a problem, we're hoomans why are you wiping the good movie?
 +++++++++++++++++ i think someone made a bot ++++++++++++